Joyce Lishman: Publications

-Lishman authored twenty-six books.
+Lishman authored 26 books.
 These included a social work and social care handbook which over 25 years went to three editions (latest in 2015), and in 1994, another Communication in Social Work was one of the standard texts for social work practitioner education.

 She edited a research series Research Highlights in Social Work which was said to have influenced social work in Scotland and across the world.
 She published twenty six books either alone or in collaboration, such as with Ian Shaw, on Evaluation and Social Work Practice.
 British Journal of Social Work noted the author's expertise and they recommended their book for graduate research students.'

 Other roles

-Lishman also served on the board of charitable bodies: Lloyds TSB Foundation (now Corra), Aberlour Child Care Trust and Voluntary Service Aberdeen.
+Lishman also served on the board of charitable bodies: Lloyds TSB Foundation (now Corra), Aberlour Child Care Trust and VSA.
 She became the chair of the Partnership Drugs Initiative and a founding member of the philanthropic charity Inspiring Scotland in 2008.

 She also chaired the heads of social work education group for Scotland and brought together standards for excellence in education in this field including the first interactive digital learning resources for social work in the world, now known as IRISS.
 In 2010, her School of Applied Social Sciences and the Business School at RGU together with a private leadership and organisational development company (The Taylor Clarke Partnership Ltd.) won a National Training Award for 'Collaboration & Partnership' developing social services leaders across Scotland.

 For many years Lishman served on the Social Services Scotland Council, having been appointed in 2012 by the Scottish Minister for Education and Young People, for her experience in education and the third sector.